-What happens to a black hole when it is not isolated, but placed in the presence of other bodies which exert tidal forces on it?
+Compact bodies in tidal environments.
+What happens to a black hole or a neutron star when it is not isolated, but placed in the presence of other bodies which exert tidal forces on it?
 To answer this question requires a description of the tidal environment, a computation of the gravitational perturbation created by the external bodies, and the extraction of physical, measurable consequences.
-Among the most exciting of those is the effect of the tidal coupling on the phasing of gravitational waves emitted by the system of moving bodies; a measurement of this effect will allow a black hole to be observationally distinguished from other types of compact bodies.
+Among the most exciting of those is the effect of the tidal coupling on the phasing of gravitational waves; a measurement of this effect will allow a black hole or a neutron star to be observationally distinguished from other types of compact bodies.

-The term “gravitational self-force'' refers to the motion of a small-mass body around a large black hole, in a treatment that goes beyond the test-mass description.
-In this treatment, the small mass creates a (small but significant) perturbation in the gravitational field of the large black hole.
+Gravitational self-force.
+The term "gravitational self-force" refers to the motion of a small-mass body around a much larger body, in a treatment that goes beyond the test-mass description.
+In this treatment, the small mass creates a (small but significant) perturbation in the gravitational field of the large body.
 The perturbation affects the motion of the small body --- the motion is no longer geodesic, but accelerated, and the body is said to move in response to its own gravitational self-force.
 The perturbation also propagates outward in the form of gravitational waves.
-What is the nature of the self-forced motion?
-What information concerning the strong-field dynamics can be extracted from the gravitational waves?
+What is the nature of the self-forced motion, and what information concerning the strong-field dynamics can be extracted from the gravitational waves?
 These are the questions that my research group and I have been exploring.